saeedghsh/doulingo_helper/README.md

 # doulingo_helper

-A bunch of python script to help boosting the use of doulingo material
+To be a collection of python scripts to help boosting the use of doulingo material.